Raft crew paddling through Grade 4 rapids on the Tully River surrounded by lush World Heritage rainforest

 Recommended

-Waterproof sunscreen (SPF 50+), insect repellent, small amount of cash for drinks and photos.
-Remove all jewellery before rafting.
+Reef-safe waterproof sunscreen (SPF 50+), insect repellent, a small amount of cash for drinks and photos.
+Remove all jewellery before rafting — rings and earrings can be lost in rapids and cause injury.

-Phones, cameras, and valuables are not recommended on the river.
+Phones, cameras and valuables are not recommended on the river.
 Secure storage is available at the put-in point.
-Professional photographers capture the action — photos available for purchase after the tour.
+Professional photographers capture the action — photos are available for purchase after the tour.

 Safety & Requirements

 Whitewater rafting is an adventure activity with inherent risks.
-Operators take safety extremely seriously — but you need to meet certain requirements to participate.
+Operators take safety seriously, but you need to meet certain requirements to participate.

 Competent swimmer: The Tully River has Grade 3–4 rapids.
 You must be a confident swimmer capable of handling yourself in moving water.
 This is non-negotiable and is assessed by your river guide.